 And there’s an argument that MLS is better-suited than many leagues to jump to all-streaming.
 Its audience has been repeatedly reported as younger than many sports (for example, Sports Business Journal pegged MLS viewers’ average age as 40, the youngest of any North American league, in a 2017 story).
 That suggests the MLS audience is more likely to be familiar with streaming and have connected TVs, and less likely to have traditional cable or satellite packages.
 (And the group of people without any multichannel video provider, be that cable, satellite, or virtual, is who could really benefit from this.
 Most sports’ half-jump into streaming has urged viewers to keep MVPD subscriptions while also buying over-the-top services.
 For those who only care about MLS in the live sports realm, a MVPD will no longer be necessary.)
 It’s also notable that MLS has previously taken some steps into the streaming waters with some local deals with YouTube TV and fuboTV, so they and their fans have some idea of how this approach works.

 There’s also some logic to why this might work out for Apple.
 For one thing, it’s notable that this gives them global and local rights in addition to the usual national rights.
 MLS national TV numbers have often been not great, but the ability to get both local and national fans for the same broadcasts may help, as may the ability to show these matches around the world.
-And they’re going to produce several different language broadcasts, with English and Spanish feeds available for all U.S.-based MLS teams, and English and French feeds available for all Canada-based MLS teams.
+And the indications here are that they’re going to produce several different language broadcasts, with English and Spanish feeds available for all U.S.-based MLS teams, and English and French feeds available for all Canada-based MLS teams.

 This may be a loss for those who enjoyed local RSN/streaming coverage of their MLS team, though.
 As per Ryan Clarke of The Oregonian, MLS president and deputy commissioner Gary Stevenson confirmed that that’s ending.
 However, Stevenson added that clubs can create their own pre-game and post-game content if they want, and that there will be local radio broadcasts, and that the Apple app will include the ability to use audio from local radio):